 Like a vampire from a B-grade film, this company has sucked blood from millions all so the few at the top of the pyramid can live in their mansions and fill their stomachs with caviar.
 It’s a regular Nosferatu trawling the Internet and hoping to abscond with your children.

 Although the great majority of reports are accurate, they don’t tell the full story.
 Most reports come from ex-employees who’ve spent a very short time with Devilcorp and are unaware of the true evil that lurks behind their thin veneer of decency.
-No strong-willed individual would ever put up with their bullshit and will usually leave well before they find out about the demonic despotism which best describes this boorish business.
+No strong-willed individual would ever put up with their bullshit and will usually leave well before they find out about the demonic despotism that best describes this boorish business.

 It’s no secret that the vast majority of “owners” are uncouth criminals who prey on desperate job seekers.
 Unfortunately, their regional managers and national consultants (VPs) are much worse.
 Like the Mafia, a foot soldier in the Devilcorp crime family doesn’t get to be the boss till he’s stepped on the throats of the innocent.